June 18, 2019

 How Else Can We Grow?

 Growth mindset books are great for the shelf, but what about up on your wall?
 Imagine having a conversation piece that reminds you and your learners every day about the power of adopting the growth mindset.
-Just for that purpose, we created a great free resource called the Growth Mindset Poster.
-It's an 11x17 infographic PDF that compares the fixed and growth mindsets side by side.
-This is the perfect tool to get you thinking and talking about the growth mindset with students every day.
+Just for that purpose, we created a resource called the Growth Mindset Poster.
+It compares the fixed and growth mindsets side by side, and it's the perfect tool to get you thinking and talking about the growth mindset with students every day.